greengrowapps/generator-android-jhi/README.md

 # generator-android-jhi [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> Scaffolds Android Kotlin-Based App that uses Jhipster Api
+> Scaffolds Android Kotlin-Based App that consumes an Api scaffolded with [JHipster](https://jhipster.tech) generator.

+Currently this generator is in experimental fase and works with Monolithic Application, and JWT authentication.
+To use the social login you have to modify a little bit your Api project

 ## Installation